[Andrew Rosindell in the Chair]

 I want to reiterate the commitment that Labour made on Boxing day: in government, we will strengthen the Hunting Act by closing the loopholes through a number of key measures.
 We will consult on reviewing sentencing to ensure that effective deterrence includes the use of custodial sentencing, in line with other wildlife crimes; strengthening the criteria for issuing research licences; removing the exemption on the use of dogs below ground to protect birds for shooting, as it risks appalling fights between dogs and wild mammals; and introducing a recklessness clause—hon.
 Members have talked about that today—to prevent trail hunting from being used as a cover for the illegal hunting of wild animals.

 I thank my hon.
 Friend for that intervention.
 When the Labour party consulted on the animal welfare plan last year, that was one of the main issues that came up over and over again.

-Labour’s Hunting Act 2004 was a key milestone in banning that blood sport, but we have heard today about new practices that have developed to exploit loopholes in the legislation.
+Labour’s Hunting Act was a key milestone in banning that blood sport, but we have heard today about new practices that have developed to exploit loopholes in the legislation.
 We want to call time on those who defy the law and tighten up the Hunting Act to ensure that it does what it was intended to do.
-As we have heard, a poll commissioned by the League Against Cruel Sports found that only one in six rural residents believe that hunting with dogs reflects countryside values.
+As we have heard, a poll commissioned by the League Against Cruel Sports found that only one rural resident in six believes that hunting with dogs reflects countryside values.
 More than nine in 10 think that countryside values are really about observing nature.